braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/global_search.md

 --->

-### Filter for archived content
+### Filter for active and draft content

-You can include archived content in your search results by selecting **Show Archived Content**.
-By default, the toggle is off, and archived content isn't included.
+You can include active and draft content in your search results by selecting **Show active and draft only**.
+By default, the toggle is on, and all content, including archived, is shown.

-![The "Show Archived Content" toggle.][4]
+![The "Show active and draft only" toggle.][4]

 ### Search for emojis